AlexFlipnote/homepage/README.md

 ## Preview
 ![Image](.github/preview1.png)

+## i18n - Internationalization
+This project supports multiple languages through the use of internationalization (i18n) files.
+You can find these files in the [`src/i18n`](src/i18n) directory.
+If you want to contribute with translations, feel free to do so by following the instructions in the [`src/i18n/README.md`](src/i18n/README.md) file.

 ## Development
 In order to set up the development environment, you need to have [NodeJS](https://nodejs.org/) installed on your machine.
 After that, you can clone the repository and install the dependencies using npm or yarn.
 ```bash